fxsound2/fxsound-app/README.md

 * Install [Visual Studio 2022](https://visualstudio.microsoft.com/vs)
 * Install [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk)
 * Install [JUCE framework version 6.1.6](https://github.com/juce-framework/JUCE/releases/tag/6.1.6)

 FxSound application requires FxSound Audio Enhancer virtual audio driver.
 So, to run FxSound application built from source, we need to install FxSound which installs the audio driver.
-While building with JUCE 7.x.x version we ran into an issue that the application CPU utilisation goes high when the display is off.
-So, we are building FxSound with JUCE 6.1.6.
+To build x64/x86 and ARM64 from a common project, from FxSound version 1.1.34.0, the project is upgraded to JUCE 8.
-Note: ARM64 is not supported in JUCE 6.1.6, so ARM64 build requires the latest version of JUCE.
-To build x64/x86 and ARM64 from a common project, FxSound beta version 1.1.34.0 project is upgraded to JUCE 8.0.7.
+Note: While building with JUCE 7.x.x version we ran into an issue that the application CPU utilisation goes high when the display is off.
+So, we were building FxSound versions 1.1.31.0 or older with JUCE 6.1.6.

 ### Build FxSound from Visual Studio
 * Open [fxsound/Project/FxSound.sln](https://github.com/fxsound2/fxsound-app/blob/main/fxsound/Project/FxSound.sln) in Visual Studio